NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 # Programmable Logic

 The RFLAN programmable logic consists of the ADRV9002 IP, ZynqUltrascale+ CPU, and transmit and receive DMAs as shown below.
 The programmable logic allows for streaming of IQ data to and from the processor for evaluation of the BytePipe_x9002.
 It also serves as a starting point for developing custom applications by inserting custom programmable logic between the ADRV9001 and DMAs which can be used for data transfer or debugging.
-This is shown in the [rflan_qpsk example](../rflan_qpsk/README.md).
 Additional information regarding the ADRV9002 can be found [here](../adrv9001/README.md).
 To build the programmable logic see `Building Source` found below.

 [![hdl_01](docs/hdl_01.png)]()